RayJune/indexeddb-crud/README.md

 It supports a configurable key(number type), a storeObject to store your data and CRUE methods to operate indexedDB extremely easy.

+This object store can only hold JavaScript objects.
+The objects must have a property with the same name as the key path.

 ## Installation

 ```javascript